spaceKid28/teiko_cells/README.md

 README.md

 Name: Bennett Lincoln
-Project: RAG Agent SEC Filings
+Project: Teiko Cells

 RUNNING THE PROJECT LOCALLY:

 This project must be run locally.
 After the repo has been cloned, using your package manager of choice, please install the required libraries listed in environment.yml.
-Below is some sample code that I would use, using Conda as a package manager:
+Below is some sample code that I would use,

-    conda env create -f environment.yml
-    conda activate teikoENV

-Note that I have named this environment teikoENV in the requirements.yml file
+    python -m venv teikoENV
+    source teikoENV/bin/activate
+    pip install -r requirements.txt

 SOLUTIONS:
 Python

 1.
-Run "python python_problems/runner.py".
-This will create the solution as a csv file in this location "solutions/python_1.cvs
+Assuming the user is at the top most directory (same level as data folder), Run "python python_problems/runner.py" from the command line.
+This will create the solution as a csv file in this location "solutions/python_1.csv".

-2. Run all the cells in problem_2.ipynb
+Lines 12 - 14 in runner.py create the solution to problem 1.
+The associated methods can be found in the src/helper.py

+2. The command "python python_problems/runner.py" will also generate the solutions to Question Python 2.
+It shouldn't need to be run again, but the user can if they wish.
+The boxplots can be found in "solutions/problem_2a".
+The code to generate the solutions can be found in "python_problems/runner.py".
+The associated methods can be found in the src/helper.py

 b.
-The only significant difference in relative frequency of cells is among CD4 T cells between responders and non-responders, as the aboslute value of the T statistic is large enough the the P-Value small enough, to be considered significant (3.988 and .0095 respectively).
+The only significant difference in relative frequency of cells is among CD4 T cells between responders and non-responders, as the aboslute value of the T statistic is large enough and the the P-Value small enough, to be considered significant (3.988 and .0095 respectively).

-The statistics calculated in the "" method in helper class and they are shown in "solutions/problem_2b_statistics.csv".
+The statistics calculated in the perform_statistical_tests() method in helper class and they are shown in "solutions/problem_2b_statistics.csv".

 These numbers should be treated cautiously, after filtering out the requested fields, we are left with only 9 samples to perform the analysis.

-The calculations are repeated here:
+The calculations are repeated here for ease of the user:

               Population  Statistic   P-Value
 0      b_cell_percentage   0.373091  0.743937